hardiv/Data-Visualisation/README.md

 # Data-Visualisation
-📊 Python Notebooks for the visualisation of data using Bokeh
+📊 Python Notebooks for the visualisation of data using the Bokeh library